What do online reputation repair services do?

 The health of your business is directly tied to your online reputation.
 More people than ever before turn to the internet for advice on where to shop and what to buy.
 In fact, a recent survey by Google showed that the majority (51%) of respondents indicated that they “very frequently” or “often” make important life decisions based on information in Google search.

-So it’s clear that fostering a positive online reputation is critical to maintaining the success and visibility of your brand.
+So it’s clear that building a positive online reputation is important to maintaining the success and visibility of your brand.